Advanced Diabetes Management

 • Foot examinations: Diabetes can cause nerve damage and impaired blood flow to the feet, increasing the risk of foot ulcers and infections.
 Regular foot examinations help to detect early signs of foot complications and prevent serious foot problems.

-See also Diabetes Management In Primary Care
+See also Diabetes Management In The Hospital

 Blood sugar monitoring